Caribbean Computer Coding Workshops: Overview

 These goals are consistent with the overall CSF goals of helping to diversify the economies of the Region and thereby raise the standard of living of the people.
 Thus, CSF projects have a long-term focus on stimulating more technology-based entrepreneurship, and grooming the next generation of Caribbean science and engineering leaders.
 We truly believe that there is no reason why the next “Google” cannot start in the Caribbean.

-These Workshops provide a significant foundation to anyone who wants to dive into the world of computer programming.
-More specifically, Website Development, and Python and its applications.
+These Workshops provide a significant foundation for anyone who wants to dive into the world of computer programming (specifically, Website Development, and Python and its applications.
 Beginners sometimes want to build the next “Facebook” or “Google” without first mastering the fundamentals.
 Hence, these workshops aim to cover the basics while still providing a taste of the more advanced code libraries used to accomplish exciting results.

 Targeted Groups

 Because of limited resources, total enrollment in the Workshops was limited to about 25 participants per session when offered in person.
 Owing to the pandemic, we now offer the C3Ws online via the Zoom platform and currently allow up to 40 participants per workshop.
-Applicants must be Caribbean citizens.
+Applicants must be citizens of CARICOM and CARICOM Associate countries (not observer countries).
 Persons younger than 15 years old on the day on which the particular Workshop session begins are not eligible to apply to that Workshop.

 The Workshops have a special focus on attracting: (1) more females to meet the 50/50 gender-balance goals of the Workshops, (2) unemployed and at-risk youth, and (3) persons with disabilities.
 If budget constraints permit, we will basically accept all applicants who satisfy the age requirement.
 However, for the Python workshops, applicants are expected to have facility with basic algebra.